Are you getting all you can out of Baserow?

 Note: In your formulas, the end date must always be greater than the start date, otherwise the Date Diff function returns an error.

-One of the use cases for this function is to calculate how many days it took for a payment to be processed: one date is when the invoice was sent, and the other is when the payment was received.
+One use case for this function is to calculate how many days it took for a payment to be processed: one date is when the invoice was sent, and the other is when the payment was received.

 date_diff("day", field('Transaction date'), field('Invoice day'))